 Collaborative divorce is a form of alternative dispute resolution, a way for couples to dissolve their marriage without going to court.
 The couple has to work together, or collaborate, toward the goal which is divorce settlement.
 At the outset, both parties agree and commit to resolving their disputes through negotiation, compromise, and agreement.
 If either party’s attorney moves the case toward litigation, then both attorneys will be disqualified and neither may continue the representation in court.
 If you need experienced divorce attorneys in Peoria, do not hesitate and call us now.

-How soon can I remarry after divorce?
+How soon can I remarry after divorce in AZ?

 Once the final divorce decree is issued by the court, the marriage is legally terminated and a new marriage may be entered into.
 There is no post-divorce decree waiting period in Arizona.